GigSalad/react-multistepper/readme.md

 The purpose of this is to abstract our step-by-step form logic into a reuseable React/Redux component.

-The structure of this is a little strange.
-In our production app our actions, reducers, and selectors are in a `store` directory that is easily imported from.

-Here, everything is grouped under the `multistepper` directory.
-Everything outside of this directory is used to implement an example of the use of `Multistepper`.

 ## Actions/Reducers

 ### steps.js